Sunilsuriya006/Cara_public/README.md

 •Self-Restoring Auth

-•Built with Baileys (The Best WhatsApp Library Out There)
+•Built with https://github.com/adiwajshing/baileys (The Best WhatsApp Library Out There